azoth-lang/azoth.language.design/optional-types.md

    something on the stack that has gone out of scope.
 The GC supports this because they are special references which do not keep the referenced object alive, however, they will be updated when objects are relocated.
 2. Generics default `aliasable`.
 This is consistent with the Midori paper not allowing `iso` for generics.
 It also avoids any issues with structs or drop types since `own` is not aliasable.
 Thus a default generic parameter can be a struct reference but not an inline struct.
 It can be a drop type but not an owned drop type.
-3. Conditional drop is `drop[T1, T2...]`, those can be stored in fields
+3. Conditional drop is `drop[T1, T2...]`, those types can be stored in fields.
 4. Generics allow structs, values, and drop by default.
 This is usually hidden by the default `aliasable` constraint.
 If the `any` constraint is used then structs, values, and drop types can be used including `iso` and `own`.
 The compiler enforces that the implementations follow the correct safety limits to make that possible.
 5. If desired, one can use `where T: not drop` or `not struct` or `not value` to exclude those from a generic type.
 This can reduce the restrictions on how a generic `any` type can be used.
 6. `if` works as above
 7. `iso` on fields is maintained, you must move out of them to access the value.
 8. Move assign is supported